Does the History Centre hold any records relating to Children's Homes?

 For background material related to the Southampton there are secondary sources such as Ian Cowen's Industrial Schools and Training Ships with a special reference to the Southampton, an article in Nautical Magazine Vol 226 No 5, both at L.371 whilst at reference C SRL/R/59, there is The Humber Training Ship 'Southampton' for Homeless and Destitute Boys, newspaper extracts collected by Andre Brannon whilst researching at the Local History Unit, Hull College.
 A postcard of the Training Ship Southampton in the River Humber dated 1902 can be located at reference L RH/1/059.

-The following records are held elsewhere and cannot be accessed at the Hull History Centre
+Records held elsewhere which cannot be accessed at the Hull History Centre

 St Vincent's Orphan Home for Boys

 A similar home for female 'waifs and strays' existed at Middlesbrough.
 Records for St. Vincent's Orphan Boys Home are located at the Middlesborough Diocesan Archives.
-Those relating to individuals will be subject to closure under the Data Protection Act, 1998 although access may be granted in certain circumstances.
-The Hull History Centre holds a copy of the book, St Vincent's Home for Boys by Ernest Cleveland, at L.362.73 which can accessed the archives searchroom.
+Those relating to individuals will be subject to closure under data protection legislation, although access may be granted in certain circumstances.
+The Hull History Centre holds a copy of the book, St Vincent's Home for Boys by Ernest Cleveland, at L.362.73 which can be accessed in the archives searchroom.

 Pickering Home for Girls